thosgood/this-weeks-finds/markdown/151-200/week174.md

                      <--RL.e--        <--RL.e.RL-
                                       <--RLRL.e--

-If you\'re a devoted reader of This Week\'s Finds, you\'ll know I secretly drew this category already in section N of
+If you're a devoted reader of This Week's Finds, you'll know I secretly drew this category already in section N of ["Week 118"](#week118).
-\"[week118](week118.html)\".
 There I was talking about specific adjoint functors instead of the walking adjunction, so as not to prematurely blow your mind.
 I was also writing horizontal composites backwards, for certain old-fashioned reasons.
 But the idea is exactly the same!
-The morphisms above give the usual \"face and degeneracy maps\" we always have in a simplicial set, since a simplicial set is a functor
+The morphisms above give the usual "face and degeneracy maps" we always have in a simplicial set, since a simplicial set is a functor

-F: Δ^op^ → Set.
+F: Δ^op^ \to Set.

 By the way, you may have noticed that to get from hom(a,a) to hom(b,b), we had to switch the colors orange and black AND read the pictures